davidmasse/freelancer-rates/README.md

 ### Research Question and Use Case

 One basic question faced by Upwork freelancers is how much to charge per hour of work.
 As a guide, I wanted try to make a model to predict a freelancer's hourly rate, given the other details of their profile listed above (except the total earnings, which are function of the target variable).
-Another goal of this model would be to examine the freelance labor market overall and show what skills are or are not in high demand/short supply.
+Another goal of this model would be to examine the freelance labor market overall and show what skills are or are not in high demand/short supply (also useful to freelancers in filling out their profiles).

 A second question faced by Upwork freelancers is what it takes to get hired for assignments.
 To the extent that a freelancer controls the contents of their profile, what should they prioritize changing?
 Upwork also has an economic interest in the question, i.e. in predicting which freelancers will reliably take on an complete work through the site.
 The target variable for this question is hours worked/jobs done/earnings, but in a categorical sense: did this freelancer ever actually get hired, do work and get paid, or not?
 For this question the stated hourly rate can serve as an input feature for the model.